Subscribe to updates

 Lease of 5 Victoria Street, Cannock

-The property, formerly used for day services, was declared surplus to the council's requirements.
-By granting this lease at a peppercorn rent, the council anticipates saving approximately £15,000 per year in current contribution costs for temporary locations.
-The market rent for the accommodation is estimated at £8,500 per annum, resulting in an overall property cost saving of £6,500 annually.
-The report detailing this proposal is available here.
+The property was previously used for day services but was declared surplus due to its size and limited options for expansion.
+The market value of the property was estimated at £220,000.
+By granting a lease at a peppercorn rent, the council will save approximately £15,000 per year in current contribution costs for temporary locations.
+The estimated market rent for the accommodation is £8,500 per annum, meaning the council will save £6,500 per annum in property costs alone.

 Attendees